West Sulawesi: Transport

 There are is no rail transport, or national and state highways.
 The roads are mostly unpaved dirt tracks.
-Sumarorong Airport (Bandar Udara Sumarorong) at Sumarorong town in Mamasa Regency and Tampa Padang Airport (Bandar Udara Tampa Padang) at Mamuju town in Mamuju Regency are 2 airport in the province.
-Other major airport nearby is the Sultan Hasanuddin International Airport at Makassar in South Sulawesi Province.
+There are two airports in the province: Sumarorong Airport (Bandar Udara Sumarorong) at Sumarorong town in Mamasa Regency and Tampa Padang Airport (Bandar Udara Tampa Padang) at Mamuju town in Mamuju Regency.
+The major airport nearby is the Sultan Hasanuddin International Airport at Makassar in South Sulawesi Province - located a 9.5 hour drive from the capital of West Sulawesi, Mamuju.